chuqui/zondajs/README.md

 ## Topics
 ### Installation

-Not available right now :S
+Not available right now.
+It'll be available on the npm repo soon... ;)

 ### Project Creation